Dennis M. Jones: Philanthropy

 The Dennis M. Jones Family Foundation is a St. Louis, Missouri-based foundation with a mission to support initiatives which empower individuals to succeed in life, with a focus on providing scholarships to underprivileged students.
 It was founded in 2000, and since then, more than $35 million has been contributed to charitable causes including civic organizations, education, Marines & Veterans, fighting homelessness, fighting poverty, and many others.

 The largest cumulative donations include $4.8 million to Connections to Success, which helps ex-offenders develop job skills and land interviews, $3.8 million to Junior Achievement, $2.5 million to the St. Louis College of Pharmacy, $2.2 million to Forest Park Forever, and $2.0 million to the St. Louis Zoo.
-The foundation is focused heavily on promoting the growth and education of underprivileged children mainly through scholarships.
-It has contributed heavily to Saint Louis University, the Roman Catholic Foundation, and Ranken Technical College.

-Two recent programs include the Jones Scholars, 76 children who received full scholarships to attend four inner city Catholic schools (administered by the Roman Catholic Foundation and the Today and Tomorrow Educational foundation), and Ranken Technical College.
-The foundation was funded with 1,000,000 shares of King Pharmaceuticals and converted into cash through the public sales of the shares at $52 per share.

 Recognition

 Dennis Jones has been recognized throughout his life for achievements in business and civic involvement.
 Some of these awards include: